 Though the explanation of photon mapping from the previous section is appealing at an intuitive level, it does not rigorously present the algorithm as a numerical solution to the RTE.
 Furthermore, this explanation is heavily tied to the geometric interpretation of gathering photons within a disc (on surfaces) or within a sphere (in participating media).
 In order to avoid these limitations and use the photon map to estimate general radiometric quantities in the volume, such as Equation 5, we use a more flexible derivation of particle tracing methods presented by Veach [Vea98].
-We extend this derivation to handle participating media by combining it with the generalized path integral formulation of the radiative transport equation [PKK00] (Section 3.1) and show how to represent particle tracing algorithms like volumetric photon mapping in terms of the measurement equation (Sections 3.2) and 3.3).
+We extend this derivation to handle participating media (Section 3.1) and show how to represent particle tracing algorithms like volumetric photon mapping in terms of the measurement equation (Sections 3.2 and 3.3).
 Finally, we show how to use the same photon maps to estimate more general quantities of radiance (Section 3.4).

 3.1.
-Generalized Path Integral Formulation
+Volumetric Path Integral Formulation

 We use the path integral formulation of the RTE, which arises by recursively expanding the right hand side of Equation 1.
-Instead of expressing the radiance equilibrium recursively, the resulting path integral formulation is a sum over light-carrying paths of different lengths.
-In order to do this, we define the path space, the corresponding differential measure, and generalized radiometric terms using notation inspired by Pauly et al. [PKK00].
+Instead of expressing the radiance equilibrium recursively, the resulting path integral formulation is a sum over lightcarrying paths of different lengths.
+For conciseness we restrict the following derivation to include only scattering within the volume.
+A full derivation incorporating scattering at surfaces is available in a technical report [JZJ08].